 During the 1960s, ROYAL IRIS opened her doors as a waterborne music venue.
 She proved to be incredibly popular and over the following years numerous iconic British bands were fortunate enough to grace her boards including The Beatles who had a run of four consecutive concerts.

 At the time of registration, ROYAL IRIS was in dry dock with a full restoration planned by her present owner.
+Plans by the current owner were to refurbish and relaunch her as a floating nightclub were unsuccessful.
+Now in She's now in very poor condition, having deteriorated after a bulkhead breach in 2018 left her half-submerged.

 Own this vessel?